On the Efficiency of Highly Stratified Experiments: The Asymptotic Variance of Highly Stratified Experiments

-\begin{remark} It is possible to construct a consistent estimator for $\mathbb{V}_*$ based on the variance formula in \eqref{eq:var}.
-Here, we briefly describe a construction when $\theta_0$ is a scalar and refer interested readers to \cite{bai2022inference}, \cite{bai2022optimality}, and \cite{bai2023inference} for formal arguments which could be used to prove its validity.
-First note that in certain examples (including Examples \ref{ex:ATE} and \ref{ex:LATE}--\ref{ex:log_odds}), the analog principle suggests that a natural estimator for $M$ is given by
+In this subsection, we provide a consistent variance estimator for the asymptotic variance $\mathbb V_\ast$ in \eqref{eq:var}.
+We suppose that a consistent estimator $\widehat M_n$ for $M$ is available, i.e., $\widehat M_n \xrightarrow{P} M$.
+In examples where $m$ is differentiable in $\theta$, including Examples \ref{ex:ATE} and \ref{ex:LATE}--\ref{ex:log_odds}, the analog principle suggests that a natural estimator for $M$ is given by

-Under suitable conditions, it follows directly from following arguments in each of the papers mentioned above that $\widehat M_n \stackrel{P}{\to} M$.\footnote{In examples including Example \ref{ex:QTE} where $m$ is nonsmooth in $\theta$, $M$ may consist of components which require nonparametric estimators, and in such cases bootstrap procedures may be preferable.
-See, for instance, \cite{jiang2021bootstrap}.} Therefore, it suffices to construct a consistent estimator for the ``meat" in \eqref{eq:var}.
+In examples including Example \ref{ex:QTE} where $m$ is nonsmooth in $\theta$, $M$ may consist of components that require nonparametric estimators.
+See, for instance, \cite{jiang2021bootstrap}.

+It then suffices to construct a consistent estimator for the ``meat" in \eqref{eq:var}.
+To motivate such an estimator, consider the expression in \eqref{eq:var} when $d_\theta = 1$.
 By the law of total variance, this middle component equals $\Sigma_1 + \Sigma_2$, where

 For $a \in \{0, 1\}$, define